 The Ministerial Direction specifically directs the Authority to adopt the tariff groups as proposed in Seqwater's NSPs.
 Currently, there is only one tariff group for the river segment of the Logan River WSS.

-Sequater proposed in its NSP that the current bulk tariff group continues.
+Seqwater proposed in its NSP that the current bulk tariff group continues.

-In accordance with the Ministerial Direction, the Authority will adopt the proposed tariff group for this WSS.
+Accordingly, the Authority adopted the proposed tariff group for this WSS.